 Entrepreneurs: Brian Parks

-Entrepreneur Brian Parks from Eugene, Oregon has come up with an idea to make products out of recycled chopsticks.
+Brian Parks from Eugene, Oregon is the entrepreneur has come up with an idea and tuned recycled chopsticks into products.

 This Chopstick Art creates home decor (primarily baskets) and fashion accessories out of recycled bamboo chopsticks.
 Made of 30 pairs of recycled bamboo chopsticks this handy basket is great for your fruit and vegetables.
-It will hold around a dozen average-sized apples and oranges.
-When not in use it can be folded up completely flat for easy storage.
+A dozen average-sized oranges or apples can hold.
+It can be folded up completely flat, when not in use, for easy storage.

-Research shows that literally billions of single-use chopsticks are consumed annually.
-By some estimates, 25 million trees and bamboo plants are needed to support that demand.
+Billions of single-use chopsticks are consumed annually, according to research.
+To support that demand, 25 million trees and bamboo plants are needed.